shramee/starklings-cairo1/README.md

 Thanks for installing starklings!

-Is this your first time?
-Don't worry, starklings is made for beginners!
-We are going to teach you a bunch of stuff about StarkNet and Cairo.
+First time here?
+No problem!
+Starklings is made just for beginners, and we’re excited to show you the ropes of StarkNet and Cairo.
+Let’s dive in together!
 Here's how starklings works,

 1. To start starklings run `cargo run -r --bin starklings watch`